yichizhng/bwt/README.md

 seqindex.c
 Implementation of a constant time rank index (for the Occ() function lookup) Uses O(n) auxiliary memory (to hold partial indices)

+smw.c
+Implementation of a dynamic programming algorithm (currently Needleman-Wunsch, which does global alignments; the idea is that we pass it shorter sequences so that its O(mn) running time becomes irrelevant)

 TODO: Rewrite and test maximal exact match search (where'd it go?)